 Another treatment option involves dual diagnosis care.
 It’s vital if you struggle with anxiety or depression.
 The therapy helps manage the psychiatric condition, which can eliminate one source of drug cravings.
 Treating both an addiction and a mental illness increase a patient’s likelihood of long term sobriety.

 So, why do people use heroin?
 Initially it’s for the high; however, it quickly turns into a desperate need.
-Overcome dependency on the drug by working with experts at the Crest View Recovery Center.
+Overcome heroin dependency on the drug by working with experts at the Crest View Recovery Center in Asheville, NC.
 Call 866-327-2505 now for immediate assistance.